Information on studying abroad (for h_da students)

 Furthermore, we would like to point out that the Federal Foreign Office has stopped further Corona-related emergency repatriations of German citizens.
 Please inform yourself in detail about all consequences of this decision, in particular about the applicable rules on departure and return, on quarantine and testing obligations, on hygiene rules and other rules of conduct.
 Bear in mind that compliance with quarantine measures can be associated with additional high costs.

 Frequently asked questions about "Coronavirus and Erasmus+" can be found here.
+Furthermore, you may contact your contact person in the International Office.

 If partner universities notify us of restrictions for the planned semester abroad (e.g. entry restrictions or online-only teaching), we will inform all registered applicants.
 As a general rule, we recommend that you do not yet incur any expenses (e.g. booking flights, health insurance) before it is certain that the stay abroad can be physically carried out.
 Before taking out health insurance: check the coverage of your health insurance abroad.
 Check whether your insurer covers epidemics and pandemics and also provides insurance cover in the event of a travel warning by the Federal Foreign Office.